neptune-ai/examples/utils/migration_tools/model_registry_to_runs/README.md

 2. Enter the name of a project from which you want to copy the model metadata.
 Use the `WORKSPACE_NAME/PROJECT_NAME` format.
 To use the `NEPTUNE_PROJECT` environment variable, leave this prompt blank.
 3. Enter the number of workers to use to copy the metadata.
 Leave blank to use all available CPUs.
 4. The script will generate run logs in the same folder as `model_to_run.py`.
 You can modify this location by editing the `logging.basicConfig()` function.
-5. Files will be downloaded in a `tmp_YYYYmmDDHHMMSS` directory in the same folder as the script.

 ## Note